KindnessNetwork/brony-kindness-theme/README.md

-# vf-2023
+# Brony Kindness Theme

-WordPress Theme used by Vancoufur in 2023.
+WordPress Theme used by the Brony Kindness Network.

 Boilerplate Blank WordPress Theme by TidyThemes was used as a base.

-LP's Events Modules Plugin is highly suggested.

 Theme Licensed under the GPL.